tom-barone/web-server-init/README.md

 - Choose `Install` instead of `Graphical install`.
 - I like to set the hostname to something like `au-adelaide`
-- The domain name should be the FQDN you'll use for SSH access, for example `au-adelaide.mydomain.com`
+- Leave the domain name blank
 - Don't set a root password
 - Don't install any desktop environments like GNOME